 Timothy Sielaff, MD, PhD, FACS, president, Virginia Piper Cancer Institute

-You can get information on a wide range of federally and privately funded clinical trials from the database at ClinicalTrials.gov.
+ClinicalTrials.gov is a database on a wide range of federally and privately funded clinical trials.